 Advertising costs are expensed as incurred.
-Advertising expenses were \$0 and \$247 during the years ended June 30, 2023 and 2022, respectively.
+There were no advertising expenses during the years ended June 30, 2024 and 2023, respectively.

 Income Taxes

 MEDCO qualifies for tax-exempt status under Section 501(c)(4) of the Internal Revenue Code and Section 10-104 of the Tax-General Article of the Annotated Code of Maryland.
 Accordingly, no provision or benefit for income taxes is included in the accompanying financial statements.